Structure Twenty-Seven

 Structure Twenty-Seven reconstruction. (📷 Paul Durdin)

-This impressive masonry was matched on the south-eastern side, where huge paving slabs extended out from, and in places sat on, the stepped foundations.
+The north-western wall’s impressive masonry was matched on the south-eastern side, where huge paving slabs extended out from, and in places sat on, the stepped foundations.
 These also formed the capping stones of a drainage system around Structure Twenty-Seven’s exterior and which connected to a drain exiting the interior under the south-western end wall.

 This paving extended around the building, with excavation in 2023 revealing more on its north-western and south-western sides.